Skip to main content

 Slate Coverage Calculator FAQs

-What affects slate count the most?+
+What affects slate piece count the most?+

-Headlap, slate dimensions, and waste assumptions are the biggest drivers of quantity.
+Headlap is the biggest lever.
+Moving from 3-inch to 4-inch headlap on a 10×20 slate cuts effective coverage by about 10%, adding roughly 12 extra slates per square.
+Size and waste percentage are secondary drivers.
 For better estimating accuracy, cross-check roof area, pitch multiplier, and material quantity with your project notes, then confirm waste planning before final ordering.
-This keeps your field measurement aligned with real site conditions and reduces costly quantity revisions.
+This keeps.

-Should I include breakage in waste?+
+Should I include breakage in my waste percentage?+

-Yes.
-Slate is brittle compared to many roof coverings, so breakage allowance is important.
+Absolutely.
+Slate is fragile during handling and cutting — a 10% waste allowance is standard on straightforward gable roofs; bump to 15% on hip and valley-heavy jobs.
+Don't assume zero breakage even with experienced crews.
 For better estimating accuracy, cross-check roof area, pitch multiplier, and material quantity with your project notes, then confirm waste planning before final ordering.
-This keeps your field measurement aligned with real site conditions and reduces costly quantity revisions.
+This keeps.

-Can I use this for natural and synthetic slate?+
+Can I use this for synthetic slate?+

 What is the standard slate exposure formula?+